-Once you have completed your qualification you and your employer may want to apply for Competency Based Completion.
-Competency Based Completion allows an apprentice or trainee to complete the term of their training before the scheduled end of their training contract.
+Once you’ve completed your qualification, you and your employer may want to apply for Competency Based Completion.
+This allows you to finish your training before the scheduled end date of your training contract.

-If either of you does not agree about the request for Competency Based Completion, Training Services NSW will attempt to resolve the dispute.
+If your employer doesn’t support your request for a Competency Based Completion, you can ask Training Services NSW to help resolve the dispute.

 Full Term Completion

 Apprenticeships and traineeships are approved for a nominal term ranging from 12-48 months.
-This allows time for you to undertake integrated training with your employer and your training provider.
-It is expected, at the end of your term, you would have completed your formal training (qualification) and have reached industry standards in your on the job training.
+This allows time for you to undertake integrated training with your employer and your training organisation.

-Once we have been advised you have successfully completed your training, by your training provider, and your employer has provided endorsement that you have reached industry standards, you will be able to apply for a Certificate of Proficiency.
+Once your training organisation and employer have advised us that you have successfully completed your training and met industry standards, you’ll be able to apply for your Certificate of Proficiency.

 Find a job with another employer

-Employers hold apprentices and trainees who have completed their training, and received a Certificate of Proficiency, in high regard.
-They know you have the technical skills they need because you've completed a program designed by industry experts as well as undertaking training on the job with an employer.
+Employers hold qualified apprentices and trainees in high regard.
+They know you have the right technical skills because you've completed a program designed by industry experts while undertaking workplace training with an employer like them.

-You should use your training record as an apprentice/trainee such as your Certificate of Proficiency and your qualification, as evidence of this when applying for jobs.
+Use your training record including your Certificate of Proficiency and your qualification, as evidence of your skills when applying for jobs.

 Start your own business